India takes note of China-Bhutan pact on boundary negotiations | Law-Order

 India takes note of China-Bhutan pact on boundary negotiations

-Bhutan on Thursday announced that it firmed up a three-step roadmap for expediting the negotiations with China to resolve the long-pending boundary dispute between the two countries, a development that India said it has taken note of.The signing of the pact came four years after the Indian and Chinese armies were locked in a 73-day stand-off at the Doklam tri-junction after China tried to extend a road in the area.
+India on Thursday reacted cautiously to Bhutan and China signing an agreement on a three-step roadmap to expedite negotiations to resolve their festering boundary dispute.The signing of the pact came four years after the Indian and Chinese armies were locked in a 73-day stand-off at the Doklam tri-junction after China tried to extend a road in the area that Bhutan claimed belonged to it.

 - Country: